UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team25-learn-to-drive.md

 ![OpenPose Pipeline]({{'/assets/images/team-25/overall_pipeline.png'|relative_url}})
 * (a) system takes an input which is a color image of size *w x h*.
 * (b) feedforward network predicts a set of 2D confidence maps of body part locations
-* (c) degress of association between parts is encoded into part affinity fields (PAFs) (c)
+* (c) degress of association between parts is encoded into part affinity fields (PAFs)
-* (d) greedy inference parses the confidence maps and PAFS and bipartite matching is used to associate body part candidates
+* (d) greedy inference parses the confidence maps and PAFs and bipartite matching is used to associate body part candidates
 * (e) 2D anatomical keypoints for all people in the image are produced

 #### Network Architecture